 While these disorders are not usually serious, they are often painful.
 Fortunately, treatment methods are usually successful in relieving these symptoms to make that time of the month less significant.

 Polycystic ovary syndrome (PCOS) is a condition that affects a woman's ovaries.
-The causes of polycystic ovary syndrome are unknown but it is known that 5% to 10% of the women in the United States are affected by this condition.
+The causes of polycystic ovary syndrome are unknown but it is known that 5% to 10% of women in the United States are affected by this condition.
 It is the leading cause of infertility in women.

-Premenstrual syndrome (PMS) and premenstrual dysphoric disorder (PMDD) are common conditions that are associated with symptoms related to menstrual periods and can include bloating, cramping, fatigue, moodiness, sleep irregularity and depression.
+Premenstrual syndrome (PMS) and premenstrual dysphoric disorder (PMDD) are common conditions that are associated with symptoms related to menstrual periods and can include bloating, cramping, fatigue, moodiness, sleep irregularity, and depression.
 PMS is experienced by most women, but symptoms of PMDD can and should be treated professionally.
 There is no official diagnosis of these conditions, but if they are affecting your ability to function in your everyday life, they can be considered serious.